-Lamphey Bishops's Palace, Lamphey, Pembrokeshire
+Lamphey Bishop's Palace, Lamphey, Pembrokeshire

 Medieval bishops in Wales had rather lovely holidays from real life in this very spot.
-The lavish Lamphey Bishops's Palace was a place of retreat for high-ranking religious men, with its 14th century great hall stretching out to an impressive 25 metres.
+The lavish Lamphey Bishop's Palace was a place of retreat for high-ranking religious men, with its 14th century great hall stretching out to an impressive 25 metres.
 Its surrounding countryside must have offered them all perfect peace, unless the rumours are true: singing nuns are said to still haunt the ruins.